FLUX-SE/all_docs/en_US/spat_revolution_doc/Appendix_D_release_notes/Appendix_D_release_notes_50213.md

 - Windows - Some UI refresh issues with the bottom of the window

 ## Known Issues

+- Important - When sources are SPAT Send and a room has a scaling, selecting the source applying the scaling.
+Avoid using scaling with LAP (use loopback solution or audio bridge on macOS).
 - App - A process still running after quitting SPAT Revolution when ASIO4ALL is used as audio driver on Windows
 - App - Bad GUI initialization on Windows with intel graphics chipsets
 - App - Core Audio headphones and loudspeakers cannot be used without an aggregate